 If you need to feed a crowd with this dish, you can serve it in more of a family style way.
 Once the squash is done roasting, go ahead and scoop out the flesh & mash it.
 In a large, shallow serving bowl, spread the mashed butternut squash.
 Top with the remaining ingredients.
 People can self serve as needed!

 - Cut the butternut squash in half long-wise.
 Remove the seeds from each half.

 - Using a metal sheet pan, place the butternut squash flesh side up.
-Rub 1 tablespoon of ghee or melted butter on the flesh of each side of the squash.
+Brush melted butter on the flesh of each side of the squash.
 Season with a dash of salt and pepper.
 Place in the oven and allow to roast for 1 hour.

 - Meanwhile, cook quinoa according to package.

 - Remove the casing from the Italian sausage.
-To a skillet, heat 1 tablespoon of ghee over medium heat.
-Add in the Italian sausage and break into crumbles using a wooden spoon.
+To a heated skillet, add in the Italian sausage and break into crumbles using a wooden spoon.
 Cook until no pink remains and sausage is cooked through.

 - Crumble the goat cheese into small bites.
 Mix the quinoa, Italian sausage crumbles, and goat cheese together.

 - Once the squash has cooked, remove from oven and allow to cool for 10 minutes.
 Slightly mash the squash to create ample room for the stuffing.
 Add the quinoa, sausage, and goat cheese mixture to the top of the squash boats.